 Here are the major steps involves in creating an external Lookup relationship:

-- Now, locate the field of the second object, for instance“OrderID”.
+4. Now, locate the field of the second object, for instance, “OrderID”.
 Click on the “Edit” button and choose “Change Field Type”.

-- Click on “Next”.
-If you want the field to be visible to all the profile, click on the checkbox beside “Visible”.
+8. Click on “Next”.
+If you want the field to be visible to all the profiles, click on the checkbox beside “Visible”.

 This is one of the relationships in Salesforce that allows you to use a lookup field for associating one User with another that does not refer to itself.
 It is a special type of Lookup relationship that is available only for the User object.

-An instance in which such a relationship can be establishes is creating a custom hierarchical field for storing the direct manager for every user within your organisation.
-Hierarchical relationship is essentially a one-to-one relationship.
+An instance in which such a relationship can be established is creating a custom hierarchical field for storing the direct manager for every user within your organization.
+The hierarchical relationship is essentially a one-to-one relationship.
 This implies that it can only be established with one user object in the approval process.